top of page

 The Case for Being "Mediocre"

-There is a specific kind of freedom in doing something you are bad at.
+There's a specific kind of freedom in doing something you are bad at.

 Hands shaping a clay pot on a spinning wheel in a bright room, with earthy tones and a focused atmosphere.